tylerg509/Typescript-Basics/ReadMe.md

 What type of values it will return

 Type inference for functiosn = TS tried to figure out what type of value a funciton will return only

+Typed arrays = same as JS.
+In TS all items in the array must be of the same type